The guidance below provides responses to questions regarding UDS reporting of outreach and enrollment (O/E) assists.

 What should be reported as assists provided?

-Assists provided are defined as customizable education sessions about affordable health insurance coverage options (one-on-one or small group) and any other assistance provided by a health center assister to facilitate enrollment through the Health Insurance Marketplace, Medicaid/CHIP, or Medicare, such as:
+Assists provided are defined as customizable education sessions about third-party primary care health insurance coverage options (one-on-one or small group) and any other assistance provided by a health center assister to facilitate enrollment through the Health Insurance Marketplace, Medicaid/CHIP, or Medicare, such as:

 - Understanding health insurance options through one-on-one or other customizable education,